Thoughts on Singletons

 Singletons are not a new programming concept, and describe objects that are instantiated only once within the application, and are deallocated when the application ends.
 Their purpose is to hold global variables and execute application-wide actions that apply to any part of the program.
 The singleton pattern can be applied into any OOP language, and it has been the subject of debates for years.

-Singletons: The Good
+Singletons: The Good parts

 I believe that the most intriguing part of implementing a singleton is that it’s easy.
 Consider the following code in C#: